konsumer/pibuilder/README.md

 # pibuilder

-A docker-based chroot for building deb files
+A docker-based chroot for building pi deb files

 ## usage